 It can be challenging to make decisions for your business with so much uncertainty around the situation with COVID-19.
 Tourism Nova Scotia is making every effort to ensure tourism operators have up-to-date information and access to resources that can help you with your business during this time.
 See our Frequently Asked Questions for more information.

 The Government of Canada has temporarily restricted non-essential travel to the country to Canadians and permanent residents, with some exceptions.

 All international passenger flight arrivals have been redirected to 1 of 4 airports:

 - Montréal’s Pierre Elliott Trudeau International Airport

 Please visit www.travel.gc.ca for more information.
 Be sure to check the site frequently, as conditions may change quickly.

 Travel from within Canada but outside Atlantic Canada (Domestic):

-People from outside Atlantic Canada must self-isolate for 14 days when they arrive in Nova Scotia.
-If they have already self-isolate in another Atlantic Canadian province, they may enter Nova Scotia without self-isolating again
+People travelling from outside Atlantic Canada must self-isolate for 14 days when they arrive in Nova Scotia.
+If they have already self-isolated in another Atlantic Canadian province, they may enter Nova Scotia without self-isolating again.

-People from outside Atlantic Canada also need to follow public health directives while they're in Nova Scotia
+People travelling from outside Atlantic Canada also need to follow public health directives while they're in Nova Scotia.

 There has been no date set for the removal of the 14-day self-isolation requirement.
 As the situation continues to evolve, all end-dates for restrictions are considered fluid and could be lifted or extended at any time.